-Fourth Letter (Q): Bridged MONO output.
-In this mode the left channel in the MONO file is inverted.
-This creates a 4X more powerful differential output when a 8 ohm speaker is connected to the LEFT and RIGHT outputs from the TecMP3.
+When enabled using a MONO file, this creates 4X more powerful differential output when a 8 ohm speaker is connected to the LEFT and RIGHT outputs from the TecMP3.

 For DS and BS modes, enter the Script starting from the second line.
 Be sure to add the word END at the end of the Script.
 After editing the configuration file, be sure to save it as a "plain text file", "ASCII text file", or simply "text file".
 The system may not work if the configuration file is not created properly.